evaesteban/IDD-Fa19-Lab3/README.md

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**

+We could use the put() function, indicating the address where we want to store the data.
+If you want to store several values linked to each other, you can create a structure, fill in its fields, and then use the put() function to store it.

 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**

 ### 2. Design your logger